android-ui-testing/Cookbook/docs/content/basics/testing_theory.md

     <b>White-box testing</b> is a type of testing in which we have full access to the implementation and can interact with it.
 We know which output data will be with given input data.
     <br/><b>Black-box testing</b> is a type of testing in which we don't have access to the implementation and cannot interact with it, however, we know which output data should be with given input data.
-    <br/><b>Gray-box testing</b> is a rare type of testing when you have partial access to the implementation (for example, not to all entities that being tested).
+    <br/><b>Gray-box testing</b> is a type of testing when you have partial access to the implementation (for example, not to all entities that being tested).
 At the same time, we know what output data will be with given input data.

 ## Unit tests
 These are tests that check the operation of specific entities (for example, a repository class or a ViewModel) and are directly related to the implementation, which gives us the opportunity to test on the principle of a white box.